ecavazos/super_zombies_api/README.md

 # SuperZombiesApi

-A super simple rest client for SuperZombies API.
+A super simple REST client for SuperZombies API.